 +24 dBu operation is typically used for interfacing with professional audio equipment such as large format consoles, analog tape machines, and similar devices that require higher signal levels.
-For additional details about +24 dBu operation, see the Apollo Thunderbolt Software Headroom menu within Manual.
+For additional details about +24 dBu operation, see the Apollo Software Manual.